eddort/cubx/README.md

 <img src="./ibox.png" height="200px" align="right" width="200px">

-## Introduction
-ibox is a tool designed to simplify the deployment and testing of applications by running them inside Docker containers.
+**ibox** is a tool designed to simplify the deployment and testing of applications by running them inside Docker containers.
 It abstracts the complexity of Docker commands into a simple interface, allowing developers to launch applications "out of the box".
 - **Simple Command Line Interface**: Run your applications with simple commands.
 - **Port Mapping Support**: Easily map ports from the container to the host.
 - **Volume Management**: Quickly define and manage volumes for persistent data.